 The proposed landscape plan seeks to create a California native palette, establish a unified identity and conserve water.
 The applicant would continue the recycled water extension from the north on Wolfe Road to its project.
 The demolition of the existing complex would result in the removal of 276 of the 433 existing trees from the center of the site.
 The majority of redwood trees along the property line perimeter would be preserved to maintain both the character of the site and the buffer between the buildings and city streets.
-Trees proposed for removal along the perimeter are limited to those not suitable for preservation to those that are in poor condition.
+Trees proposed for removal along the perimeter are limited to those not suitable for preservation to those in poor condition.

 The majority of the species of the trees proposed for removal are Fern pine, Southern magnolia, London plane, Purpleleaf plum, Callery pear, Evergreen pear, Coast redwood, and Chinese elm.
 While not protected by species as defined by Cupertino Municipal Code Chapter 14.18, these trees are protected under the category of "approved development tree," because they were part of a development plan for the originally-approved Hamptons.
 Therefore, replacement plantings are required for those proposed for removal.
 396 additional trees, within the range of 36"-60" box sizes, are proposed to be planted as part of the new landscape plan as shown on plan sheet L2.00.
 The schedule of species, number, size and locations are additionally detailed in the tree survey within the IS/MND's technical appendix and plan sheets L5.00 and L6.00-L6.11.
+Staff recommends an additional peer review be conducted prior to the issuance of demolition permits to confirm condition of trees, confirm installation of tree protection measures, and verify number and completion of replacement plantings.